전체메뉴

 13.6.5.
 Units of measure

-Systeme International (SI) units must be used, with the exception of blood pressure values which are to be reported in mmHg.
+International System Units (SI) must be used, with the exception of blood pressure values which are to be reported in mmHg.
 Articles that contain numerous conversion factors may list them together in a paragraph at the end of the Methods Section.
 In tables and figures, a conversion factor to SI should be presented in a footnote or legend.
 Please use the metric system for the expression of length, area, mass, and volume.
 Temperatures are to be given in degrees Celsius.

 13.6.6.
 Names of drugs, devices, and other products